 In 1956-57 the fire department moved into a new building on Mildred Street and in 1975 added to the building.
-This building was used for City Hall, Fire station 1, and the Police Department.
+This building was used for City Hall, Fire Station 1, and the Police Department.
 The Fire Department added paid firefighters in the late 1950s with Chief Keith Phillippe reporting in as the first full-time Fire Chief.

 As the town grew into a City the Fire Department expanded with it.
-Station 2 was added in the 1960s on Barn Street, Station 3 in the 1980s on Huff Drive, and Station 4 added in 1999.
+Station 2 was added in the 1960s on Barn Street, Station 3 in the 1980s on Huff Drive, and Station 4 was added in 1999.
 Temporary Station 5 was added in 2010 in Williamsburg Plantation.

 In 2005, City Hall moved to its current location, 815 New Bridge Street.
 In 2014 Fire Administration, Station 1, and the Police Department moved to the Center for Public Safety, located at 200 Marine Boulevard.
-Station 2 and the temporary Station 5 combined in 2015 and moved to the new Station 2, located at 1800 Gum Branch Road.
+Station 2 and temporary Station 5 were combined in 2015 and moved to the new Station 2, located at 1800 Gum Branch Road.

 The Department started its First Responders Program in 1996.
-In 2013, the Department consisted of 86 career firefighters and staff, 3 part-time employees, 5 Volunteer firefighters, 6 Engines, 1 Ladder truck, 1 Rescue Truck, 3 Squads, along with other support and special vehicles and trailers.
+In 2013, the Department consisted of 86 career firefighters and staff, 3 part-time employees, 5 Volunteer firefighters, 6 Engines, 1 Ladder truck, 1 Rescue Truck, and 3 Squads, along with other support and special vehicles and trailers.

 In 2017, Jacksonville Fire & Emergency Services continued with its Class 3 ISO rating and applied to be recognized for its fourth accreditation.
-At that time, there were 84 career firefighters and staff, 1 part-time employee, 5 volunteer firefighters, 5 Engines, 1 Ladder Truck, 1 Rescue Truck, 1 Quint, 3 Squads, 3 boats, along with other support/special vehicles and trailers.
+At that time, there were 84 career firefighters and staff, 1 part-time employee, 5 volunteer firefighters, 5 Engines, 1 Ladder Truck, 1 Rescue Truck, 1 Quint, 3 Squads, and 3 boats, along with other support/special vehicles and trailers.